htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

     the number of detected cpu cores.

-    To simply configure static slots in any version, configure :macro:`NUM_SLOTS` to the integer number of slots desired. ``NUM_SLOTS`` may not be used to make HTCondor advertise more slots than there are cores on the machine.
+    To simply configure static slots in any version, configure :macro:`NUM_SLOTS` to the integer number of slots desired. :macro:`NUM_SLOTS` may not be used to make HTCondor advertise more slots than there are cores on the machine.
 The number of cores is defined by :macro:`NUM_CPUS`.